ainblockchain/ain-blockchain/JSON_RPC_API.md

 An object with properties:

+- protoVer: `String` - protocol version
 - from: `Number` - the block number of the starting block
 - to: `Number` - the block number of the last block to get

 **Returns**